fpc/Lazarus/languages/README.md

 3. If POT file belongs to some package, make sure that this package is installed in IDE.
 4. Rebuild Lazarus clean.
 This will update translations for most packages.
 5. Run `sh localize.sh` (Linux) or `localize.bat` (Windows) to update all remaining translations.
 6. Edit PO files (*.fi.po) with programs like poEdit (www.poedit.net) or Lokalize.
-Do not edit them manually.
+Do NOT edit them manually, because this WILL lead to breakage.
    If .fi.po file is missing for particular component, use template (POT file) to create it.
 7. Check your translated PO files with PoChecker tool and fix all reported errors (you need to run all tests, there should be no errors shown in